 High-fat foods have a strong effect on hormone activity in the body.
 Like trans fats, saturated fats can contribute to period pain and inflammation.
 Avoid heavy meats and dairy to keep your fat intake down, which also regulates estrogen levels.

 When you're menstruating, your iron levels can take a dip, which is why cravings for iron-rich foods during this time are common.
 But instead of reaching for a cheeseburger, choose leafy greens like spinach, kale, collard greens, and Swiss chard to replenish your body's iron supply.

 Consuming calcium reduces feelings of depression and anxiety.
 Vitamin D regulates the enzyme that converts tryptophan into serotonin, the neurotransmitter that helps regulate mood.
 Together, calcium and vitamin D ward off PMS symptoms.
 Find the winning combo in citrus fruits like oranges, lemons, limes, and leafy greens like the ones mentioned above.

 High levels of calcium can also ease cramps, aches, and pains, acting as a muscle relaxant.

-A banana is one of the best mood-boosting foods you can eat, thanks to its high dose of vitamin B6.
-They're rich in potassium and magnesium, too, which can reduce water retention and bloating.
+Bananas are one of the best mood-boosting foods you can eat thanks to its high dose of vitamin B6.
+They're rich in potassium and magnesium, too, which can reduce water retention and bloat.
 They also help regulate your digestive system, which some women struggle with around this time of the month.